fbpx

 Pack Healthy Snacks

-Hungry bellies can really throw a wrench into test day, so ask your kid’s teacher if snacks are allowed.
+Learning how to help a student with test anxiety includes planning for mid-test nutrition.
+Since hungry bellies really can throw a wrench into test day, ask your kid’s teacher if snacks are allowed.
 Here are a few lunchbox-friendly ideas to get them through the morning:

 • Clementines